JackFurby/Bootscout-theme/README.md

 ## Development

 Please see the Wiki accompanying this repository for guides on setting up and developing the theme.
 The Wiki is aimed at developers.
 For general usage guidance please visit [bootscout.org.uk](https://bootscout.org.uk).

+## AI Disclosure

+Parts of this project were developed with assistance from AI tools.
+AI was used to support code writing, review, debugging, and documentation.
+All AI-generated or AI-assisted output was reviewed and approved by the project author.
+Final decisions on design, architecture, and implementation remain the author's own.